 - Thinking about death or suicide or attempting suicide.

-If you have any of these symptoms, you may be depressed, and your doctor or other heath care workers need to understand how you feel and the impact this is having on your daily life.
+If you have any of these symptoms, you might be depressed, and your doctor or other heath care workers need to understand how you feel and the impact this is having on your daily life.

 Depression can easily be overlooked in general consultations so is often undiagnosed.
 The earlier you talk about how you feel the easier it will be to get the support you need.